-The Common Ground 2014 professional development event will take place May 1-2, 2014 with a planed preconference workshop on April 30, 2014 at the Ocean City Convention Center, Ocean City, Maryland.
-Over 120 sessions will be offered and more than 125 exhibitors will be on site.
+The Common Ground 2014 professional development event will take place May 1-2, 2014 at the Ocean City Convention Center, Ocean City, Maryland.
+Over 80 sessions will be offered and more than 100 exhibitors will be available for conference participants.

 Date and LocationThe conference will be held at the Baltimore Convention Center, Baltimore, Maryland.

 It will be held on Sunday, April 21st through Tuesday, April 23rd, 2013.

 Dr. Judith Flood, MSET and Dr. Carol Williamson, CEASOM are the Co-chairs.

 Registration is closed.
 Please go to www.regonline.com/commonground2013MD for information.